amethyst/amethyst/book/src/getting_started/manual_cargo_setup.md

 For those of you who prefer working with Cargo directly, like any other Rust project, you can.
-However, since this is just a "Hello, World" program, I would strongly recommend using the [Amethyst CLI tool][as] instead.
+However, since this is just a "Hello, World" program, I would strongly recommend using the [Amethyst CLI tool or cargo with the project template][as] instead.
 It will save you a whole lot of time.

 [as]: ./getting_started/automatic_setup.html